Chanel College (Geelong)

 Chanel College was a Roman Catholic school for boys in Geelong, Victoria, Australia.
-Founded in 1958, it closed in 1999.
+The school was founded in 1958 by the Marist Fathers.
+Originally a day school, the school became a boarding school in 1962 with enrolment peaking in 1966.
+The Marists encouraged independent thinking and resourcefulness.

+At the end of 1970, the Marist Fathers withdrew from teaching at the school and the Christian Brothers took over the running of the College.
+The Christian Brothers announced decision to close the college in February 1998, and the school closed at the end of 1999.
 The site was later purchased by the Geelong Baptist College.

 History

 The school was founded in 1958 by the Marist Fathers, and established on the site of what is now Pettitt Park, in the Geelong suburb of Bell Post Hill.

 The school's founding rector was Father Stanley Hosie SM, MA, STL.
-Originally a school for day boys, from the start of 1962 the school took in boarders from Australia and Malaysia (notably Robert Tan and Matthew Chee).
+Originally a school for day boys, from the start of 1962, the school took in boarders from Australia and Malaysia (notably Robert Tan and Matthew Chee).
 Whilst day students were still enrolled, the focus of the school was on boarding students.

-In mid 1963, the school relocated to a newly built complex at Lovely Banks, near Geelong, under the guidance and direction of the schools' second rector, Stephen Maloney SM, BA, MACE.
+In mid 1963, the school relocated to a newly-built complex at Lovely Banks, near Geelong, under the guidance and direction of the schools' second rector, Stephen Maloney SM, BA, MACE.
 Maloney was a very highly regarded and respected teacher at the school.

 The Bell Post Hill site ("Old Chanel") became a boarding house for the junior boarders.
 The senior boarders were housed in two boarding houses at Lovely Banks: Braemar, named after the original Lovely Banks property, and Futuna, named after the Island on which Peter Chanel met his death.